Kemsekov/python-outliers-detector/README.md

 `rows to remove` - a list of whole numbers of rows to remove (possible outliers)

+`rows to remove` - a list of whole numbers of rows to remove (possible outliers)

 Buttons

 `run iteration` - builds `count of models` models, find error on all samples and averages this error over all models